Pharmaceutical Drug Rebate Aggregator with Disruptive Claim Processing Automation Software

 Current Markets

-While the company’s solution would certainly be valuable to the higher end of the overall market and, management believes, is unmatched by any software used by those big three PBMs; focusing solely on the company’s existing market involving the smaller PBMs, self-insured employers, long term care facilities, and onsite/independent pharmacies as a stand-alone business constitutes an unprecedented opportunity for growth.
+While the company’s solution would certainly be valuable to the higher end of the overall market and, management believes, is unmatched by any software used by those big three PBMs, focusing solely on the company’s existing market involving the smaller PBMs, self-insured employers, long term care facilities, and onsite/independent pharmacies as a stand-alone business constitutes an unprecedented opportunity for growth.

-After putting a dedicated sales team in place, the company can accelerate its gains in market share by:
+The company can accelerate its gains in market share by:

 Acquiring, partnering with (i.e., sitting above in the chain of rebates), or licensing its software to the many small PBMs that populate this under-softwared industry.